vladkol/MediaPlayback/README.md

 ## How to build
 Unity project already has all plugin binaries prebuilt.
 For building the plugin, use [Visual Studio 2017](https://www.visualstudio.com/downloads/) with Windows Desktop, Universal Windows Platform and C++ toolsets installed.
-It also requires [Windows 10 Fall Creators update SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).
+It also requires [Windows 10 SDK for Fall Creators or later](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).

 * Open **MediaPlayback/MediaPlayback.sln**
 * Build **Desktop** and **UWP** projects